andrewapperley/AFFNetworking/README.md

 		  params1 = nil;

-**//Create GET Request with completion/failure callbacks (It takes the params you pass in and makes key/value pairs in the URL so pass in a url that omits the '?' at the end, this is put in with the params.**
+**//Create GET Request with completion/failure callbacks (It takes the params you pass in and makes key/value pairs in the URL so pass in a url that omits the '?' at the end.**

     AFFNRequest *request2 = [AFFNRequest requestWithConnectionType:kAFFNGet andURL:@"http://api.openweathermap.org/data/2.5/weather" andParams:[NSDictionary dictionaryWithObject:@"Toronto" forKey:@"q"] withCompletion:^(AFFNCallbackObject *result){
         //Callback block for completion